bitshifter/glam-rs/README.md

 ## Development status

 `glam` is in a pre-alpha stage.
-Base functionality has been implemented and the look and feel of the API has solidified.
+Minimal base functionality has been implemented and the look and feel of the API has solidified.

-At this point I'm looking to see if people are interested in using it and how they find it.
-So it is possible that future versions may include API changes or even changes in the conventions listed below.

 ## Features